-If you are a resident in the United Kingdom, i.e. holder of a valid residency permit ;
+If you are a resident in the United Kingdom, i.e. holder of a valid residence permit ;

-If you hold a valid residency permit for one of the European Countries, for Iceland, Liechtenstein or Norway, for Andorra, for Japan, for Canada, for Monaco, for San Marino, for Switzerland or for the USA ;
+If you hold a valid residence permit issued by one of the European Union countries or by Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Japan, Canada or the United States ;

-If you hold a valid visa for one of the European countries, for Iceland, Liechtenstein or Norway, for Canada, the USA, Japan and Switzerland AND your are a national from Burkina Faso, Cameroun, Colombia, Ivory Coast, Cuba, Djibouti, Gambia, Guinea, Guinea-Bissau, India, Mali, Senegal, Syria, Ghana, Nigeria, Mauritania and Congo (Brazzaville).
+If you hold a valid visa issued by one of the European Union countries, or by Iceland, Liechtenstein, Norway, Switzerland, Japan, Canada or the United States AND your are a national from Burkina Faso, Cameroun, Colombia, Ivory Coast, Cuba, Djibouti, Gambia, Guinea, Guinea-Bissau, India, Mali, Senegal, Syria, Ghana, Nigeria, Mauritania and Congo (Brazzaville).

 If you hold a Diplomatic, Service, Official or Special passport.

 If you are an aircraft crew member and hold the licences and certificates prescribed by the Chicago Convention.

 Provide the original documents requested + 1 set of photocopies + fee (when applicable).

 Each visa applicant must include a pre-paid special delivery envelope (Up to 500gr) with his/her name and address, as all passports and documents will be only returned by post.Take note of the tracking number on the envelope for your own reference.